Golfer Slaps Alligator On The Tail: Cody Gribble Gets Buzz And Backlash [Video]

 “In the opening round of the 2017 Arnold Palmer Invitational presented by MasterCard, Cody Gribble walks up to an alligator on the bank and slaps its tail, causing the alligator to jump into the water.”

-The general reaction to the video of Cody slapping an alligator on the tail is one of incredulity at the casual manner at which Gribble slapped the alligator without seemingly worrying about said alligator turning tail and biting Cody instead of plopping himself or herself into the nearby water.
+The general reaction to the video of Cody slapping an alligator on the tail is one of incredulity at the casual manner at which Gribble slapped the alligator, without seemingly worrying about said alligator turning tail and biting Cody instead of plopping himself or herself into the nearby water.

 Reactions like the following are flowing into social media about Cody giving the alligator a slap on the tail.
 Plenty of people are commenting about Gribble’s seeming lack of fear at walking up to an alligator and slapping him or her on the tail.